nickoe/nickoe.github.io/_posts/2013-12-02-enable-brightness-control-ubuntu.md

 Only Nvidia
 -----------
-First of all, to enable brightness contol with a nvidia only graphics card, it is possible to add the following option to `/etc/X11/xorg.conf.d` somewhere.
+First of all, to enable brightness control with a nvidia only graphics card, it is possible to add the following option to `/etc/X11/xorg.conf.d` somewhere.
 For example if there already is one file named `/etc/X11/xorg.conf.d/15-nvidia.conf`.
 Then all you need to do